 The Company is aiming in strengthening its solvency position (Solvency II).
-Under review are a variety of options currently available to the Company.
+Under review are a variety of options currently available to the Company including the aforesaid issue of subordinate loan.

 F.2 Solvency Capital Requirement and Minimum Capital Requirement

 F.2.1 Amounts of SCR and MCR